Episode 1

 1. The Town of Roundabouts: how the new town was delineated by new roads, roundabouts, concrete crocodiles, and the ever-so-controversial district numbering system.

-2. Underpass Overpass - These features aren't unique to new towns but they are very prevalent.
+2. The Underpasses - These features aren't unique to new towns but they are very prevalent.
 We explore the ideal that no child would ever need to cross a road to attend school and the modern day realities of these 'betwixt and between' spaces.

 3. H’way Jimmy - Memories of the 1977 visit of US President Jimmy Carter to Washington Village, the ancestral home of George Washington.